Files with ndl suffix can be often encountered as some kind of document referrence file from Lotus Notes collaborative software.

 Unspecified and all other actions for computer programs working with ndl file - Lotus Notes document reference file

-Click on the software link for more information about Lotus Notes.
-Lotus Notes uses ndl file type for its internal purposes and/or also by different way than common edit or open file actions (eg. to install/execute/support an application itself, to store application or user data, configure program etc.).
+Click on the software link for more information about IBM Notes (Lotus Notes).
+IBM Notes (Lotus Notes) uses ndl file type for its internal purposes and/or also by different way than common edit or open file actions (eg. to install/execute/support an application itself, to store application or user data, configure program etc.).